On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life.

 Fun fact: their roastery is at The Mills, so you can enjoy a good brew as you check out all the art and design stores.

-Coco Espresso has multiple branches across Hong Kong.
+Coco Espresso has several locations across Hong Kong.

 18 Grams was one of the original bringers of espresso to Hong Kong and has made quite a name for itself throughout the region.
 Consistency is key here, as you are bound to get a stellar flat white and a perfectly executed long black every time you order.
 The bonus is the fact that the staff are super friendly too.

-18 Gram has several branches in Hong Kong.
+18 Grams has several locations across Hong Kong.

 Meaning knot in Latin, Nodi aims to connect coffee lovers with premium coffees.
 Head to their grab-n-go espresso bar where baristas will guide you through their exclusive collections of coffee beans.
 Their americano has a fruity, sour aftertaste, while their lattes are very rich and creamy.
 Other than beverages like flat white and cappuccino, baked goods like muffins and cakes are also available.